Marius Johnsen

 Marius Johnsen (born 28 August 1981) is a Norwegian football defender.
 His older brother Espen Johnsen is a former professional goalkeeper.

 Career

 During the summer of 2005, he made his debut on the Norwegian national team.

 In the end of 2006, Johnsen signed a loan contract with 1.
 FC Köln in the German 2.
 Bundesliga that expired at the end of the German 2.
 Bundesliga season in May.
-He made his debut for the German club pn 26 January 2007 victory against SV Wacker Burghausen.
+He made his debut for the German club on 26 January 2007 victory against SV Wacker Burghausen.
 On 14 June 2007, Lillestrøm SK officially announced the signing of Johnsen on a five-year deal.

 Since he signed for Lillestrøm he has been constantly injured.
 On 25 August 2010, it was reported that he needed a knee surgery and would be out for at least a year, up to a year and a half.